 In the IFRS balance sheet, loans are reported at amortised cost.
 In the Solvency II balance sheet, loans are reported at market value.
-For loans that are repriced frequently and have had no significant changes in credit risk, the carrying values in the 2020 Annual Report of NN Leven represent a reasonable estimate of the market value for Solvency II.
+For loans that are repriced frequently and have had no significant changes in credit risk, the carrying values in the 2021 Annual Report of NN Leven represent a reasonable estimate of the market value for Solvency II.
 For other loans the market value is estimated by discounting expected future cash flows using a discount rate that reflects credit risk, liquidity and other current market conditions.
-The market value of mortgage loans is estimated by taking into account prepayment behaviour.
+The market value of mortgage loans is estimated taking into account prepayment behaviour and market tariffs.
 Loans with similar characteristics are aggregated for calculation purposes.

-Valuation differences between IFRS and Solvency II for loans represents the difference between amortised cost and market value of EUR 2,816 million as at 31 December 2020.
+Valuation differences between IFRS and Solvency II for loans represents the difference between amortised cost and market value of EUR 2,605 million as at 31 December 2021.

-Presentation differences of EUR 82 million as at 31 December 2020 are caused by:
+Presentation differences of EUR -33 million as at 31 December 2021 are caused by:

 - The different presentation of accrued interest.
-Solvency II requires accrued interest to be presented as part of the loans ('dirty market value') and not separately as other assets as in the 2020 Annual Report of NN Leven ('clean market value'). - · Presentation of short term deposits as investments under Solvency II, instead of their inclusion in cash and cash equivalents under IFRS. - Presentation of short term deposits and money market funds as loans under Solvency II, instead of their inclusion in cash and cash equivalents under IFRS.
+Solvency II requires accrued interest to be presented as part of the loans ('dirty market value') and not separately as other assets as in the 2021 Annual Report of NN Leven ('clean market value'). - Presentation of short term deposits as: - o investments under Solvency II, instead of their inclusion in cash and cash equivalents under IFRS or - o money market funds as loans under Solvency II, instead of their inclusion in cash and cash equivalents under IFRS.

-Differences due to a different scope of consolidation amounted to EUR 64 million as at 31 December 2020.
+Differences due to a different scope of consolidation amounted to EUR -359 million as at 31 December 2021.